-In the face of growing threats, Niger is reinforcing the presence of its security forces throughout its territory.
+In the face of growing threats, The Sahel is reinforcing the presence of its security forces throughout the territory.
 However, larger security operations may also spark tensions with the population, particularly if their legal role is unclear to civil society.

 Access to the law is an important prerequisite of good governance and we are glad to support DCAF advance its mission in the region.

 "Mon école numérique"

 Locally adapted digital technologies enable primary and secondary school students to take ownership of numerical tools, to develop effective self-directed learning skills and to cooperate as they learn.
 The Geoanalytics Center is proud to partner with UNICEF and the Nigerien Ministries of Primary and Secondary Education to implement "Mon école numérique", with the objective of providing content and training for the use of solar powered tablets in primary and secondary schools across Niger.
 We are now in our third reiteration of our project, and once completed, the project will have reached over 8.000 students.
 As importantly, the project’s software is developed locally, thus reinforcing the local tech environment.
 We are proud to partner with Niger Digital, a young start-up which is developing the program’s platform.

 We are also proud of the support received from the FC Barcelona Foundation, which has kindly donated in-kind material, such as Barça jerseys to motivate students!